In eCommerce photo studios, for as much as there’s always content to create, there are just as...

 Part of doing things efficiently is ensuring that all aspects of the process, especially those that are repeatable and don't inherently add value, are automated as much as possible.

 Creative ops leaders are obsessed with identifying ways to automate, then automate some more, and then automate even more.
-With an overwhelming number of project management, workflow, communication, and other solutions out there as well as integration options available through iPaas providers and open API protocols almost every repetitive task can be automated away.
+With an overwhelming number of project management, workflow, communication, and other solutions out there as well as integration options available through integration platform as a service (iPaaS) providers and open API protocols almost every repetitive task can be automated away.

 Data / Metrics

-Finally, the discipline also seeks to embody the principle of continuous improvement.
+Creative Operations is a discipline that also seeks to embody the principle of continuous improvement.

 Data and metrics along with feedback loops ensure that the creative process is as efficient as possible.
 And with technology capturing performance data in real-time any problems or bottlenecks can be identified and addressed before they get out of hand.